 About Me

-He currently serves as the Regional Medical Director of Ambulatory Care for Mount Sinai Downtown, which includes Union Square, the Blavatnik Family – Chelsea Medical Center, and the New York Eye and Ear Infirmary of Mount Sinai.
-In this role, he collaborates closely with clinical leaders to coordinate quality initiatives, uphold professional practice standards, support financial performance efforts, partner with nursing leadership, and promote the integration of key programs throughout the Mount Sinai Health System.
+He also serves as the Regional Medical Director of Ambulatory Care for Mount Sinai Downtown—overseeing Union Square, the Blavatnik Family – Chelsea Medical Center, and the New York Eye and Ear Infirmary—where he partners with clinical and administrative leaders to advance quality, operational performance, and integrated ambulatory care delivery.

-Prior to joining the Mount Sinai Health System, Dr. Shin served as an Assistant Professor in the Department of Medicine at SUNY Downstate Medical Center and worked as an Academic Hospitalist with the Northwell Health System.
-He completed his Internal Medicine training through the Philadelphia College of Osteopathic Medicine consortium and earned his Bachelor of Arts from Tufts University.
+Prior to joining Mount Sinai, Dr. Shin was an Assistant Professor of Medicine at SUNY Downstate Medical Center and an Academic Hospitalist within the Northwell Health System.
+He completed his Internal Medicine residency through the Philadelphia College of Osteopathic Medicine consortium and earned his Bachelor of Arts from Tufts University.

 Language